palhamel/palhamel/README.md

 ☕ Organizing tech meetups at [Kodfika.se](https://kodfika.se).
 OWASP member.

 Constantly curious.
-Always an entrepreneur.
 To take the road less travelled is always brave. 🙋‍♂️

 ### 🎵 When Not Coding